dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 On a system with more than 4G of RAM, the high PMR [2]_ size should be set to cover all RAM > 4G.
 This error is due to that not being the case.
-This PMR value is set by the pre-launch environment so the issue most likely originates there.
+This PMR value is set by the pre-launch environment, so the issue most likely originates there.
 It could also be the sign of an attempted attack.

 ======  ====================
 Name:   SL_ERROR_LO_PMR_BASE